sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 ```

 I tried various combinations by adding/removing features from the training data.
-After much experimentation i found that the best features to leverage to predict the next trading day's adjusted closing stock price were **'Open','Volume','Adj Close' and 'High'**
+After much experimentation I found that the best features to leverage to predict the next trading day's adjusted closing stock price were **'Open','Volume','Adj Close' and 'High'**

 I also have training data called **X_with_aapl_smh** with the features **'Open','Volume','Adj Close', 'High', 'Low', 'SMH Adj Close' and 'AAPL Adj Close'**.